Change ringing: Plain Bob

 And then it repeats.
 Each bells starts at a different place in this cyclical order.

 A dodge means just that: two bells dodge round each other, thus changing their relationship to the treble, and giving rise to different changes.

 The plain bob pattern can be extended beyond the constraints of the plain course of 60 changes, to the full unique 720 changes possible (this is 6 factorial on 6 bells, which is 1×2×3×4×5×6 = 720 changes).
 To do this, at set points in the sequences one of the ringers, called the "conductor" calls out commands such as "bob" or "single", which introduce further variations.
 The conductor follows a "composition" which they have to commit to memory.
 This enables the other ringers to produce large numbers of unique changes without memorising huge quantities of data, without any written prompts.

-Ringers can also ring different methods, with different "works" on different numbers of bells - so there is a huge variety of ways of ringing changes in method ringing.
+Ringers can also ring different methods, with different "works" on different numbers of bells – so there is a huge variety of ways of ringing changes in method ringing.

 Peals and quarter peals

 For some people, the ultimate goal of this system is to ring all the permutations, to ring a tower's bells in every possible order without repeating – what is called an extent (or sometimes, formerly, a full peal).
 The feasibility of this depends on how many bells are involved: if a tower has n bells, they have n! (read factorial) possible permutations, a number that becomes quite large as n grows.

 For example, while six bells have 720 permutations, eight bells have 40,320; furthermore, 10! = 3,628,800, and 12! = 479,001,600.
 Estimating two seconds for each change (a reasonable pace), one finds that while an extent on six bells can be accomplished in half an hour, an extent on eight bells should take nearly twenty-two and a half hours.
 (When in 1963 ringers in Loughborough became the only band in history to achieve this feat on tower bells, it took them just under 18 hours.)
 An extent on 12 bells would take over thirty years.

 Since extents are obviously not always practicable, ringers more often undertake shorter performances.
 Such ringing starts and ends with rounds, having meanwhile visited only a subset of the available permutations; but truth is still considered essential — no row can ever be repeated; to do so would make the ringing false.
-A peal is an extended performance; it must last at least 5000 changes on eight or more bells and at least 5040 on seven or fewer bells (5040 being 7!, the length of a full extent on seven).
-A performance of 1250 (on 8 or more) or 1260 (on 7 or fewer) changes likewise makes a quarter peal (quarter for short); a peal or a quarter tends to last about three hours or 45 minutes, respectively.
+A peal is an extended performance; it must comprise at least 5000 changes (but 5040 on 7 bells).
+A performance of 1250 changes likewise makes a quarter peal (quarter for short); a peal or a quarter tends to last about three hours or 45 minutes, respectively.